Harishreddy465/Bull-bot/README.md

 LLM based chat gpt api chatbot
 ------

-This project is about developing a chatbot for  enhancing the MS bais business process using chatgpt based chatbot and Lang chain Model.
+This project is about developing a chatbot for  enhancing the MS Business Analytics and Information Systems business process using chatgpt based chatbot and Lang chain Model.

 Brief Overview
 This Project report describes how developing and deploying a Custom